 To find that perfect aftermarket gasket you can cut off a piece and take it to your local hardware store and they should have the perfect fit in stock.

-Now you may need to order your gasket from the manufacture if you have a top-loading stove, which means you have a door on the top of the appliance that made so you can lift open to drop wood into the firebox, these doors generally have a different type of gasket called a “griddle gasket” this is a rope gasket wrapped in a stainless steel mesh and is specific to each stove manufacturer, an example of this type of stove is a Vermont Castings because some of their models have a top-loading door.
+Now you may need to order your gasket from the manufacturer if you have a top-loading stove, which means you have a door on the top of the appliance that is made so you can lift open to drop wood into the firebox, these doors generally have a different type of gasket called a “griddle gasket” this is a rope gasket wrapped in a stainless steel mesh and is specific to each stove manufacturer, an example of this type of stove is a Vermont Castings because some of their models have a top-loading door.